 |Type of Loan||Monthly Payment||Interest Rate||Total Interest Cost||Advantages||Disadvantages|

-|30-Year Fixed Interest Rate Mortgage||$1,215||5.25%||$217,345||Easier for lower income individuals to qualify
+|30-Year Fixed Interest Rate Mortgage||$1,215||5.25%||$217,345||Easier for lower-income individuals to qualify

 |20-Year Fixed Interest Rate Mortgage||$1,422||4.75%||$121,206||The payment is closer to the 30-year loan, but the time to payoff is closer to the 15-year loan

 |15-Year Fixed Interest Rate Mortgage||$1,655||4.25%||$77,902||Heavy savings in terms of total interest cost

-30-year Fixed Rate Mortgage Loan
+30-Year Fixed Rate Mortgage Loan

 Calculating the principal and interest payments on a mortgage is amortization.
-If you buy a house using a 30-year fixed rate mortgage loan that costs $220,000, your monthly payments will be $1,215 and the total interest cost over the 30-year term will be $217,345 if the interest rate is 5.25%.
+If you buy a house using a 30-year fixed rate mortgage loan that costs $220,000, your monthly payments will be $1,215, and the total interest cost over the 30-year term will be $217,345 if the interest rate is 5.25%.

-The advantages of this type of mortgage loan is that monthly payments are lower, so it is easier for lower income individuals to qualify.
+The advantages of this type of mortgage loan are that monthly payments are lower, so it is easier for lower income individuals to qualify.
 A disadvantage is that it takes 30 years to pay it off, although this may not be as much a disadvantage as in the past.
 People don’t usually stay in the same house as long as they once did.
 Another disadvantage is the high total interest cost since the interest rate is the highest for the longer term loan.

-15-year Fixed Rate Mortgage Loan
+15-Year Fixed Rate Mortgage Loan

-The 15-year fixed rate mortgage loan is the shortest term mortgage loan usually offered by financial institutions.
-It is the next most common loan to the 30-year loan comprising about 8 percent of all mortgage loans.
+The 15-year fixed rate mortgage loan usually is the shortest-term mortgage loan offered by financial institutions.
+It is the next most-common loan to the 30-year loan, comprising about 8% of all mortgage loans.
 It also usually has the lowest interest rate.
 Due to the short term, it has the lowest risk but the highest payments.

-Not everyone can afford an extra $407 on top of their house payment every month and that is the disadvantage of the 15-year mortgage loan.
-The advantage is that you save so much money in total interest charges.
+Not everyone can afford an extra $440 on top of their house payment every month, and that is the disadvantage of the 15-year mortgage loan: You save so much money in total interest charges.
 You will also build equity more quickly in your house.

 5/1 Adjustable Rate Mortgage